Montana defies order on transgender birth certificates

 However, the state said it would disregard the ruling.

 “The Department thoroughly evaluated the judge’s vague April 2022 decision and crafted our final rule to be consistent with the decision.
-It’s unfortunate that the judge’s ruling today does not square with his vague April decision.
-The 2022 final rule that the Department issued on September 9 remains in effect, and we are carefully considering next steps,” said Charlie Brereton, director of the Department of Public Health and Human Services.
+It’s unfortunate that the judge’s ruling today does not square with his vague April decision," said Charlie Brereton, director of the Department of Public Health and Human Services.

+Brereton said the agency was keeping the rule it issued last week in place and an agency spokesperson said the department is waiting to see the judge's written order before considering its next steps.

 ACLU attorney Malita Picasso expressed dismay with the agency’s stance and said officials should immediately start processing requests for birth certificate changes.